 No matter what kind of hiking you want to do, throw on some layers to keep you warm, grab some snacks and enjoy the scenic trails of Halifax!

 Here are my top 5 hikes within 30 minutes of downtown Halifax:

-This trail system is perfect for any type of hiking and wilderness adventure.
-The main trail starts near the Railway Museum in Musquodoboit, and is a well groomed trail suitable for bikes and strollers.
+This trail begins near the Musquodoboit Railway Museum, and is well-groomed and suitable for bikes and strollers.
 From this trail, you can choose your own adventure, venturing off into several looped trails that climb up and provide stunning views of the Musquodoboit River and surrounding areas.

-This area is also known for climbing, with large rock faces and boulders.
 The main loop is the Admiral Lake Loop, which starts 1.7km into the main trail and loops around for 5km before returning to the main trail again.
 The terrain can be slightly tricky, but nothing too difficult.
 When you get to the “look off” (you will know!) pause and take in the awesome 180 degree views of the White Lake Wilderness Area.
-Be sure to pack lots of snacks and water.

 For more info, visit the Musquodoboit Trailways Association.

-Getting there: There are no signs to mark the trail head.
-However, there is a small parking lot big enough for 3-4 cars.
+Getting there: While there are no signs to mark the trail head, there is a small parking lot big enough for 3-4 cars.

 For more info, visit the Woodens River Watershed Environmental Organization.

-One last tip, since this is on the coast, dress in layers because even on the nicest of days it will be chilly!
-The trail also gets wet easily, so bring waterproof shoes.
+One last tip, since this trail is located on the coast, dress in layers because even on the nicest of days it can get chilly!